 - Queensland University of Technology through the Creative Industries Faculty (Writing) and the Oodgeroo Unit

 The black&write!
-Indigenous Onscreen Trainee Editors Program (2012, 2013) is supported by the Literature Board for the Australia Council for the Arts.
+Indigenous Onscreen Editor Traineeships (2012, 2013) and the Indigenous Writing Internships (2014) are supported by the Literature Board for the Australia Council for the Arts.